MahouShoujoMivutilde/hyprland-per-window-layout/README.md

 }
 ```

-Then there are 2 options:
+Then there are 2 options - (1) autodetection and (2) manual configuration.

 1\.
 You could try running the script with debug output on, see if it guesses your setup correctly